bmino/binance-triangle-arbitrage/readme.md

 * **CA Age** - Time in seconds since the most recent update of the market ticker relating the third and first symbols in the arbitrage.
 * **Age** - Time in seconds since the least recently updated market ticker involved in the triangle arbitrage.

+## The Web Interface
+* There is a simple apache based web interface to view logs, view the HUD, start & stop the process (hacked to work on a FreeBSD server)
+* To start, run it with Gotty
+    ```
+    gotty -p 3030 npm start
+    ```
+* **Note** - This is designed to run on a local server, not the public web.

 ## Getting Started
 These instructions will get a copy of the project up and running on your local machine for development and testing purposes.